 Affected Area: Eastern Development Region mostly affected and some parts of Central Development region

 15)2011 AD, 18 September

 Affected Area: Sikkim, India

-The epicentre of an earthquake is in Nepal-India border at east and mostly Indian state of Sikkim was affected and has intense damage over there than in Nepal.
+The epicenter of an earthquake is in the Nepal-India border in the east and mostly the Indian state of Sikkim was affected and has intense damage over there than in Nepal.

 Magnitude: 6.9 Ms at 6.25 pm

 At that time 6 were deaths and 30 were injured reported by the Ministry of Home Affairs, Government of Nepal.
 Among 6, 4 were from eastern mountains and 2 were from Kathmandu valley.

 Affected Area: Kathmandu District, Gorkha District at Barpak - 181 km northwest of Capital City (Kathmandu )